freenas/freenas-docs/userguide/wizard.rst

 .. figure:: images/wizard2.png

-   Volume Import Screen
+   Pool Import Screen

-Select the existing volume from the drop-down menu and click :guilabel:`Next` to continue.
+Select the existing pool from the drop-down menu and click :guilabel:`Next` to continue.

 The next screen in the wizard is shown in